Smart Coffee Drinkers Will Know These Facts About Roast Profiles, Espresso, Coffee Temperature & More.

-I’ve seen this one far too many times - a sleepy-eyed customer comes in mid-afternoon and requests the darkest roast to help them push through their day.
-Well, if caffeine is what you’re looking for my friend, you are asking for the wrong thing.
+I’ve seen this one far too many times - a sleepy-eyed customer steps in a coffee shop mid-afternoon and requests the darkest roast to help them push through their day.
+Well, if caffeine is what you’re looking for my friend, you might be asking for the wrong thing.
 While super dark roasts tend to have that distinct, sometimes burnt taste to them, don’t confuse that bitterness with an increase in caffeine.
-In actuality, the lighter the roast, the more caffeine.
-During the roast process, caffeine is actually cooked off.
-If you need a boost, ask for the lightest roast and shock your palate with the interesting complexities and nuanced flavors of a lighter profile.
-If you still like dark roasts, more power to you!
+With a longer roast rime, more water weight is lost, and the resulting dark roasts will weigh less than their light roast counterpart.

 2. Espresso Does Not Have More Caffeine Than Coffee*